As the name suggests – Rough means not with that much accuracy (-50% to +50% )

 ROM estimate is used;

 At Project Initiation: to screen/prioritize for final decision making as to which project to choose among available options.

-During Project Life Cycle: to estimate the final cost to conclude the project and are reviewed and refined as more and more information is gathered during the project execution phase.
+During the Project Life Cycle: to estimate the final cost to conclude the project and are reviewed and refined as more and more information is gathered during the project execution phase.

 How to make ROM Estimate?

 It all depends on the experience and the information received from subject matter experts, ROM can have accuracy level -50% to +50% (As per PMBOK6).
-Ultimately we get a roughly estimated information regarding schedule and effort required to complete a milestone.
+Ultimately we get roughly estimated information regarding the schedule and effort required to complete a milestone.

 Tools Used in ROM Estimate